Pennyw0rth/NetExec/CONTRIBUTING.md

 # Contributing to Transcriptase
 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's:

-- Reporting a bug
+- Reporting a bug.
-- Discussing the current state of the code
+- Discussing the current state of the code.
-- Submitting a fix
+- Submitting a fix.
-- Proposing new features
+- Proposing new features.
-- Becoming a maintainer
+- Becoming a maintainer.

 ## We Develop with GitHub
 We use github to host code, to track issues and feature requests, as well as accept pull requests.